markknol/coconut.questions/README.md

 </details>

-## Can I change font-size in `RenderResult`?
+## Can I change styles in `RenderResult`?

 <details><summary><b>Answer</b></summary>

 Generally you can't modify `RenderResult` because it is a implementation detail and should not be touched.
-Instead you should pass the styles with a function like this:
+Instead (if you want to change font-size for example) you should pass the styles with a function like this:

 ```haxe
 @:attr var renderChildren:(fontSize:Int)->coconut.ui.Children;